-Utilize the Value of Publicly Held Land to finance affordable housing interventions: The City is the steward of several thousand parcels of vacant land and structures.
-Assess the book value of these properties and determine whether they can be pledged as collateral for financing to develop and preserve affordable housing.
+Utilize the Value of Publicly Held Land to finance affordable housing interventions: The City owns several thousand parcels of vacant land and vacant structures.
+Assess the book value of these properties and determine whether there is a mechanism to capture this value to provide resources for affordable housing.

-Preserve Existing PHA Units to ensure longer-term affordability of very-low income units: PHA has a significant number of units that are more than 50 years old, other units in need of substantial repair and expiring LIHTC projects.
+Preserve Existing PHA Units to ensure longer-term affordability of very-low income units: PHA has a significant number of units that are more than 50 years old, other units in need of substantial repair, and expiring LIHTC projects.
 PHA and the City will continue to partner to ensure the long-term preservation of units through recapitalization and other strategies including conversion to project-based assistance under Rental Assistance Demonstration (RAD).